Make a complaint

 If something has gone wrong but you do not want to make a complaint, please either write to us explaining what has happened or send a message from the Contact Us page.

 If something does go wrong, please make your complaint as quickly as possible.
-Unfortunately we cannot deal with complaints about something that happened more than six months ago.
+Unfortunately we cannot deal with complaints about something that happened more than 12 months ago.

 What happens when I make a complaint?